Why You Should Care About ADA Title II: Top 3 Reasons

 The new Title II ruling now requires government agencies and local entities to comply with WCAG standards.
 Organizations that fail to meet WCAG 2.1 Level A and AA standards will face penalties put forth by the DOJ.
 This includes:

-- Financial penalties: If your digital content is inaccessible, you may have to pay substantial fines for lack of accessibility.
-For instance, a single ADA violation can cost up to $75,000 and increase to $150,000 for additional violations.
+Financial penalties: If your digital content is inaccessible, you may have to pay substantial fines.
+For instance, a single ADA violation can cost up to $75,000(opens in a new tab), and the fine increases to $150,000 for additional violations.

 These penalties can have long-lasting and potentially severe consequences on your business.
 Rather than run the risk, prioritize accessibility.
-Doing so can help you thrive in today’s increasingly digital world where inclusivity and diversity are prioritized among consumers.
+Doing so can help you thrive in today’s increasingly digital world, where inclusivity and diversity are prioritized among customers.

-How AudioEye Helps You Champion Web Accessibility and Equity
+How AudioEye Helps You Champion Web Accessibility and ADA Compliance

-Accessibility is no longer a nice-to-have feature — it’s a critical part of creating accessible and inclusive online environments where everyone can fully participate.
-While following ADA accessibility standards can feel overwhelming, doing so has a number of benefits, from minimizing legal action to expanding your customer base.
+Accessibility is no longer a nice-to-have feature — it’s a critical part of creating accessible and compliant online environments where everyone can fully participate and stay on the right side of the law.
+While following ADA accessibility standards can feel overwhelming, doing so has numerous benefits, from minimizing legal action to expanding your customer base.

 Ready to get started?
 Get in touch with us to schedule a demo.